Gallery of early trophozoites

 P.vivax

 Rings begin as small forms, but become larger asociated with enlarged distorted red cells as they develop.
-Schüffner's dots will become present
+Schüffner's dots will appear during this stage.

 -